-Staff will solicit and fulfill traffic count requests from area transportation agencies and MDOT in order to satisfy local planning requirements and to provide input to state-produced travel demand models.
-Staff will also work with MACOG to share traffic count data as needed.
-Staff will work to integrate these counts with those performed by other area agencies, and will make the counts publicly available in both map and database form via the SWMPC website.
+Solicit and fulfill traffic count requests from area transportation agencies and MDOT in order to satisfy local planning requirements and to provide input to state-produced travel demand models.
+SWMPC will also work with MACOG to share traffic count data as needed.
+SWMPC will work to integrate these counts with those performed by other area agencies, and will make the counts publicly available in both map and database form via the SWMPC website.